-1. When (date) was your gang policy/regulations approved by your board of education?

-Regulation JHG-RA: Gangs, Gang Activity, or Other Similar Destructive or Illegal Group Behavior Prevention was developed initially in August 2011 and revised in September 2012.

-2. Have your gang policy/regulations been updated?
+- 1. When (date) was your gang policy/regulations approved by your board of education?
+MCPS Regulation JHG-RA, Gangs, Gang Activity, or Other Similar Destructive or Illegal Group Behavior Prevention, was developed initially in August 2011, revised in September 2012, and revisions were made July 24, 2017, to address where copies of the gang reporting form are distributed to facilitate better reporting and monitoring and to reflect the appropriate MSDE contact name and contact information. - 2.
+Have your gang policy/regulations been updated?
 If so, please provide date and brief summary of changes.

-Regulation JHG-RA: Gangs, Gang Activity, or Other Similar Destructive or Illegal Group Behavior Prevention was revised in September 2012 to incorporate information received from the Maryland State Department of Education.
-The major change by the state is that upon receipt of a Gang-Related Incident Report, the principal or designee, assistant principal, and the school security officer shall initiate an investigation within 24 hours.
+MCPS Regulation JHG-RA, Gangs, Gang Activity, or Other Similar Destructive or Illegal Group Behavior Prevention, was revised in September 2012 to incorporate information received from the Maryland State Department of Education.
+The major change by the state was that upon receipt of a Gang-Related Incident Reporting Form, the principal or designee, assistant principal, and the school security officer would initiate an investigation within 24 hours.
+Revisions were made again in July, 2017 to establish reporting requirements that allow MCPS to track and monitor the number of incidents, types of behaviors, and findings from school investigations.